rupinjairaj/network_programming/README.md

     - Builds on socket_setup.c
     - Use setsockopt to handle "address already in use errors".
     - Bind the socket to the address received as a response from getaddrinfo.

+4. connect_setup.c
+    - Build on bind_setup.c
+    - We don't call bind here because we don't need to know about the local port that we are communicating through.
+The server can get the random port the kernel assigns to this connection.
+    - This is what a typical client code will do.
+Client normally don't need to bind to a specific port because they don't normally need to handle any incoming connections and hence don't need to be listening on some well known port.